Mint Julep Variations

 5. Garnish with additional fresh mint leaves and peach slices.

-I adore the combination of honey and mint, and it's just so summery!
-For this version, I use local honey in place of the sugar.
+I adore the combination of honey and mint, it's just so summery.
+For this version (pictured below), I use local honey in place of the sugar.
 Start with less than you think you need, since honey is actually sweeter than maple syrup.
-Garnish with a piece of honeycomb for extra flair and for a delightful, drippy treat!
-Although decidedly non-traditional, I sometimes make these with a honey-based distilled product, such as this gorgeous, aged honey spirit from Domeloz.
-Thank you, bees!
+Garnish with a piece of honeycomb for extra flair and for a delightful, drippy treat.
+Although decidedly non-traditional, I sometimes make this version with a honey-based distilled product, which is why the cocktail in the photo below is lighter in color than bourbon.

 Ingredients